guinetn/browserLocalHomepage/assets/books/dotnet/types/ref/record.md

-## RECORD - ENREGISTREMENTS
+## RECORD - ENREGISTREMENTS - Value Objects

+Immutable référence type qui fournit des méthodes synthétisées pour FOURNIR UNE SÉMANTIQUE DE VALEUR → POUR L’ÉGALITÉ ←

-Immutable reference types that behave like value types, and introduce the new with keyword into the language.
+Immutable reference types that BEHAVE LIKE VALUE TYPES (objects that are considered identical because they have the same values in their properties, not because they share a primary key or location in memory), and introduce the new with keyword into the language.

 Combine different kinds of data into an aggregate.
 They cannot be null and come with default comparison and equality.
 Records are comparable and equatable: